What does your name mean?

 How can my child sign up for an ART 180 program?

 Let us know what school or community center your child attends, and we may have a community program running there.
 If they a teenager, send them to our teen programs at Atlas.
-Click here to see our current teen program offerings or contact Michael Zetlan, Program Manager, at [email protected].
+Click here to see our current teen program offerings or contact Maurice Jackson, Atlas Program Director, at [email protected].

 How many volunteers work with ART 180?

 At any given moment, more than 100 volunteers actively help ART 180 meet its mission.